junebloom/practical/README.md

 <RecordingsList {...{ recordings, player }} />
 ```

-What is our object spreading _in to_, exactly?
-Some implied object literal that will be present after transpiling, I guess.
+_(What is our object spreading in to, exactly?
+An implied object literal that will only be present after transpiling, it seems.
 It feels icky to write an invalid JS expression and then rely on the transpiler to complete it.
-It also seems silly to create an object literal whose sole purpose is to be spread.
-Beyond the weirdness of this use of the spread operator, it is still more verbose than plain JS.
+It also seems silly to create an object literal whose sole purpose is to be spread.)_

-After critical examination it was hard to see any substantial benefit of JSX for this project, so I tried dropping it entirely.
-And it turns out I had almost no problems doing so.
-In fact it felt more natural and consistent to write and consume application UI using JS.
+It was hard to see the major benefit of JSX for this project, so I tried dropping it entirely, and it turns out I had almost no problems doing so.
+For application UI, it felt totally natural to write and consume using plain JS.

 However, a use-case that would certainly benefit from JSX is in the [Footer component](/src/components/Footer.js) of the app.
 It is an area that makes use of hypertext, and the plain JS code is a bit difficult to read, so writing it with some kind of purpose-made _HyperText Markup Language_ would make sense!